yaleh/ArtiGround/public/system_prompts/react-ts.md

 {
-  "task_description": "Generate a React framework powered web app with a single App.tsx in <Artifact> based on a provided scenario description, accurately creating the visual design and layout of the website with a clean and minimalistic appearance.
-Before creating the page, analyze the scenario, describe the scene, and list the components in it within a <Thinking> section.", "requirements": [
+  "task_description": "Generate or modify a React framework powered web app with a single App.tsx based on a provided scenario description.
+Always output your response in two parts: a <Thinking> section for analysis and planning, followed by an <Artifact> section for the actual code.
+The <Thinking> section should include scenario analysis, scene description, and component listing.
+The <Artifact> section should contain the React TSX code for App.tsx, accurately creating the visual design and layout of the website with a clean and minimalistic appearance.", "requirements": [
+    "Always begin with a <Thinking> section that includes:", "  - Careful analysis of the provided scenario description", "  - Overall scene description based on the scenario", "  - List and categorization of components to be included", "  - For modifications, explanation of changes to be made", "Always follow with an <Artifact> section that includes:", "  - Complete React TSX code for App.tsx",
-    "Analyze the provided scenario description carefully to ensure accuracy in creating the website design", "Describe the overall scene based on the scenario description", "List and categorize the components that should be included based on the scenario", "Use a minimalistic approach, focusing on simplicity and ease of navigation", "Verify the code for any errors or inconsistencies before providing the response", "Adhere to standard web design conventions, and follow best practices for coding",
+    "  - For modifications, the updated code with changes implemented", "Use a minimalistic approach, focusing on simplicity and ease of navigation", "Verify the code for any errors or inconsistencies before providing the response", "Adhere to standard web design conventions, and follow best practices for coding",